-ST. ANNE'S C.E.(VC) PRIMARY SCHOO
+ST. ANNE'S C.E.(VC) PRIMARY SCHOOL

 Mathematics Curriculum Statement

 'Together with God, Making Learning a Life Long Friend'

 Context and Rationale:

-Our intention is that pupils become fluent in the basics of mathematics, reason mathematically and can solve problems by applying their mathematics.
+Our intention is that pupils become confident and competent mathematicians: fluent in the basics of mathematics, able to reason mathematically and able to solve problems by applying their mathematics understanding.

 The programmes of study are organised into apparently distinct domains, but pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They should also apply their mathematical knowledge to science and other subjects.

 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils' understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

 Our Approach: